What is NOT part of the definition of ampacity?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-Ampacity refers to the maximum amount of electric current a conductor or device can carry before sustaining immediate or progressive deterioration.
-Therefore, certain aspects are integral to its definition:
+Ampacity is defined as the maximum amount of electric current a conductor or device can carry before sustaining immediate or progressive deterioration.
+This concept primarily focuses on the continuous current-carrying capacity, ensuring the conductor operates safely and efficiently without overheating.

 Subscribe